priyavrat8065/javascript-notes/javascript-notes.md

 So when it parse the code it encounters the variable `firstName` which is declared with the const keyword so it uses the Lexical Environment of the Execution Context and this in turns points to _Global Environment Record_ and this again uses the _declarative record_ to handle the identifier bindings created using the const keywords.
 Variables declared using const or let are un-initialized and memory is set up, they are hoisted but they don't have a value yet.
 They are only initialized during the Execution Phase of the Execution Context.
 Same happens in the case of variable `lastName`

 Now we comes to the line where function greet() is declared.
 Function declarations are managed by the _ObjectRecord_ and in contrast to the two previous variables, functions are initialiezed during the Creation Phase, so a new _Function Object_ is created for the function greet.
-It contains many properties two of which are the **Environment** which points to the Environment Record in which the function was declared so in this case it is the _Global Environment Record_ and second is **Call** which is a method and is called whenever we invoke the function.
+It contains many properties, two of which are the **Environment** which points to the Environment Record in which the function was declared so in this case it is the _Global Environment Record_ and second is **Call** which is a method and is called whenever we invoke the function.

 ## Execution Phase